hero-header

 Italy considers safe the following countries:

-Albania, Algeria, Bosnia and Herzegovina, Cape Verde, Gambia, Georgia, Ghana, Ivory Coast, Kosovo, Nigeria, North Macedonia, Montenegro, Morocco, Senegal, Serbia, Tunisia.
+Albania, Algeria, Bangladesh, Bosnia and Herzegovina, Cape Verde, Egypt, Gambia, Georgia, Ghana, Ivory Coast, Kosovo, North Macedonia, Montenegro, Morocco, Peru, Senegal, Serbia, Sri Lanka, Tunisia.

 Can I apply for international protection if I come from a safe country of origin?